microsoft/generative-pipelines/docs/QUICKSTART.md

 if you plan to develop workflows, you should edit `tools/EmbeddingGenerator/appsettings.Development.json` and set up your models and credentials.
 This will allow us to keep workflows simple and free of personal settings and credentials.

+When done, build the projects and start .NET Aspire AppHost.

 ## Upload, extract, chunk, and generate embeddings